PaulHatcherR3/assignment1/README.md

 [INFO ] 10:28:46.273 [main] JavaClientRpc.lambda$run$5 - Done
 ```

-Player `'O'` wins the game having held their nerve after an enquiry about their cheese.
+Player `'O'` wins the game moving `3 0` having held their nerve after a provocative inquiry about the location of their cheese.

+## BUGS

+Plenty ...
+* I've seen bottom row mills (rows of three) not win the game.
+Better test coverage of winning state required.
+* Sometimes I think the Java input scanner is not being used correctly.
+So moves seem sometimes not to work.
+If this happens just kill and restart the client.

 ## TODO

+* Better understand how to use Observables properly.
+The client could be improved upon somewhat.
 * A game engine in the client for automated play.
 * Restful interface for web clients.
 * Better error messages.
 * Testing, not enough tests on the state or flow.
-I can think of loads more to add :)
+Coverage is not great, I can think of loads more to add :)

 Paul
 paul.hatcher@r3.com

-## Sample Client Output